 Alibaba Group is a major player in the ecommerce space and currently owns some of the leading Chinese marketplaces including Alibaba.com (B2B), Taobao (C2C), and Tmall (B2C).
-Across all its platforms the company currently has 726 million of active users as of 2020.
-As it opens many doors for retailers to scale up their online business, it has led to counterfeiters jumping in the bandwagon.
+Across all its platforms the company currently has 726 million active users as of 2020.
+As it opens many doors for retailers to scale up their online business, it has led to counterfeiters jumping on the bandwagon.

-In this 2 parts guide, we will share critical insights to support small and medium businesses address the growing counterfeits problem.
+In this 2 parts guide, we will share critical insights to support small and medium businesses to address the growing counterfeits problem.

-So if you are being targeted by bad actors on Alibaba, make sure to check out the first part of this guide for a step by step guide on how to remove a counterfeit from Alibaba.
+So if you are being targeted by bad actors on Alibaba, make sure to check out the first part of this guide for a step-by-step guide on how to remove a counterfeit from Alibaba.

 Table of contents:

 The internet has truly revolutionized the way in which consumers research and purchase goods.
-The average consumer can now access a vast spectrum of producers, distributors and 3rd party sellers from across the globe.
+The average consumer can now access a vast spectrum of producers, distributors, and 3rd party sellers from across the globe.
 Nowhere has this dramatic change of landscape been more pronounced than in the rising economies of Asia, China in particular.
 Ecommerce has opened up the Chinese market to western brands in ways that were not previously possible without heavy capital investment.

-However, new platforms have also opened the floodgates to IP infringing products, designs and vendors selling counterfeit versions of branded products.
+However, new platforms have also opened the floodgates to IP-infringing products, designs, and vendors selling counterfeit versions of branded products.
 This even extends to online shops using brand names to sell products that are not affiliated with the brand in any way.

-Given the sheer number of counterfeits we detect on Alibaba sites.
-Here at Red Points, we feel that giving businesses the information required to report and request the removal of IP infringing products will be particularly useful.
+Given the sheer number of counterfeits, we detect on Alibaba sites.
+Here at Red Points, we feel that giving businesses the information required to report and request the removal of IP-infringing products will be particularly useful.
 This guide works on the principle that you have found an item that infringes on your IP rights and wish to have it removed.

 China’s intellectual property rights are not dissimilar to Europe’s, this includes the protection of patents, copyrighted material and trademarks.
 In regards to online IP infringements; if your Intellectual Property (IP) appears on a website and is being used without your permission, then you have the right to have it removed.
 To do this you would be expected to provide evidence that you are the rights holder and generally if the online service provider completes your «takedown request» and either deletes or blocks access to the content, then they are no longer liable for compensation.